zsharp-gls/systemweb-adapters/docs/remote-app-setup.md

     });
 ```

-The `AddRemoteApp` call is used to configure the remote app's URL and the shared secret API key.
+The `AddRemoteAppClient` call is used to configure the remote app's URL and the shared secret API key.

 With both the ASP.NET and ASP.NET Core app updated, extension methods can now be used to setup [remote app authentication](remote-authentication/remote-authentication.md) or [remote session](session-state/remote-session.md), as needed.